 Japan's tax treaties

-Japan has concluded 65 comprehensive tax treaties in force which are applicable to 74 jurisdictions as of 1 January 2021.
+Japan has concluded 69 comprehensive tax treaties in force which are applicable to 77 jurisdictions as of 1 January 2022.
+In addition, the quasi-tax treaty with Tiwan is effective.

 You can find official information on Japan's tax treaties (tax conventions) on the website of Ministry of Finance Japan (please see below).